japplis/ant-commander-doc/panels.md

 ### Thumbnails

-The thumbnails panel will show the images inside a directory as thumbnail.
+The thumbnails panel will show the images inside a directory as thumbnails.

 ![Thumbnails screenshot](images/thumbnails.png)